Children

 Is snoring different in children and adults?

 Snoring in children is very different from snoring in adults.
 In adults there are many possible causes for snoring.
-In children, 95% of snoring is due to large tonsils or large adenoids, often both.
+In children, 95% of snoring is due to large tonsils, large adenoids and/or large turbinates, as well as allergic rhinitis, often all four conditions.

 Is snoring harmful for children?